-- 5.1 To do nothing would see the Group not taking on responsibility of the Site and be unable to develop their proposals and seek future funding opportunities to improve the Site for the benefit of the residents and community.
-As a result, the Site use would continue to be managed as is, including all associated costs being that of the Council. - 5.2 The freehold disposal of the Site has not been considered at this time.
-This is in respect of the Council's continued interest in the use of the land and mitigating risk in the event the Group are unable to continue with maintaining the Site.
+- 5.1 To do nothing is not an option as the Group are keen to continue with the responsibility of the Site and under the terms of the current lease have a right to renew the lease.
+The Business Case provides the necessary assurance the Site use would continue to be managed as is, for the benefit of the Community, including all associated costs being that of the Group. - 5.2 The freehold disposal of the Site has not been considered at this time.
+This is in respect of the Council's continued interest in the use of the Site and mitigating risk in the event the Group are unable to continue with maintaining the Site.
 In such circumstances where the proposal is no longer viable, which impacts on the on-going use of the Site, the Council could take action to seek an alternative use of the Site or to prevent any unauthorised uses of the Site which a freehold disposal would remove.